hfp/libxs/samples/ozaki/README.md

 `libxstream` directory is detected, the optional OpenCL/GPU path is compiled in (see OZAKI_OCL below).

+`make LIBXSMM=1` puts LIBXSMM's int8 kernels ahead of the built-in VNNI/AMX kernels (Scheme 2 for now); `OZAKI_XSMM=0` returns to the built-in kernels at runtime.
+It needs a built sibling `libxsmm` directory.

 ## Link-Time Interception

 Two link-time variants are built per precision: